Networked Media Open Specifications

 Prerequisites

-Devices in conformance to this BCP MUST use NMOS Control Framework for generating device models.
+Devices in conformance to this BCP MUST comply with NMOS Control Framework for generating device models.

-Devices in conformance to this BCP MUST use NMOS Control Protocol to expose device models via a standard API with full support for notifications.
+Devices in conformance to this BCP MUST comply with NMOS Control Protocol to expose device models via a standard API with full support for notifications.

-Devices in conformance to this BCP MUST use NMOS Discovery and Registration to create and register Nodes, Devices and Receiver resources.
+Devices in conformance to this BCP MUST comply with NMOS Discovery and Registration to create, describe and register Nodes, Devices and Receiver resources.

-Devices in conformance to this BCP MUST use NMOS Device Connection Management to perform connection management actions against Receiver resources.
+Devices in conformance to this BCP MUST comply with NMOS Device Connection Management to perform connection management actions against Receiver resources.

 Receiver overall status